Your Guide to Aggravated Assault Charges by Aggravated Assault Lawyers in Kelowna

 In addition to the immediate penalties resulting from a conviction for aggravated assault, it can also have negative impacts on your future.
 You may have trouble securing employment in the field of your choice.
 This is especially the case for roles that require interacting with children, the elderly, or other vulnerable sectors of society.
 The lifelong criminal record that results from a conviction can also cause problems with immigration and travel.

-Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences of a criminal conviction for aggravated assault.
-In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.
+Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences that stem from a criminal conviction for this offence.
+In fact, we can canvass a range of sentencing options with the prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
+To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on Resolutions and other sentencing options.

-What are the best defences to aggravated assault charges in Victoria?
+What are the best defences to aggravated assault charges in Kelowna?